eklitzke/pg-array-benchmark/README.md

 The Benchmark
 --------------------

+All four strategy/indexing variations are tested in the benchmark.

 The benchmark is written in C++ using libpqxx.
 The main code for it can be found in `bench.cc` and a benchmark runner is checked in at `runall.sh`.
 There are various assumptions hard-coded into the